The Price of Political Expediency - November 7th, Hour 3

 They can't answer simple questions on Biden.

-They don't want on the one hand, they don't want to be associated with him.
+They don't want, on the one hand, they don't want to be associated with him.

-And then on the other hand, they're they're trying to thread a needle and support his policies without saying they support his policies.
+And then on the other hand, they're trying to thread a needle and support his policies without saying they support his policies.

 So in almost every case, they end up being tongue-tied and incapable of actually debating.